1. Build a Core Recovery Team

 Once the stakeholders are identified and their positions analyzed, a strategy can be developed to engage them.
 Below are principles for engaging stakeholders.

 - Communicate thoroughly.
 Stakeholders will want a lot of information to reduce the uncertainty that surrounds any recovery process and to satisfy themselves that they can form their own views about how their interests are being impacted.
-This includes articulating why certain options were selected versus other alternatives, so stakeholders can better understand the group’s logic.

 - Articulate a vision.
 Stakeholders will find a solid recovery plan and vision reassuring.

 - Balance transparency with discretion.
 Be open with information, but don’t make rash disclosures that could harm your bargaining position.